Hardware vs Software Wallets: Security, Convenience and Recovery Risk

 Recovery risk

-Both can depend on safe recovery phrase handling.
+Both can depend on safe recovery phrase handling, passphrase context, and address verification after restore.

 Security and attack surface